louis-young/general-knowledge-quiz/README.md

 # Quiz

-React general knowledge quiz application to present true or false questions and display a summary of results.
+A general knowledge quiz application to present true or false questions and display a summary of results, written in React.

 ![Quiz](documentation/quiz.jpg)